 Why is LTE and WiMAX important to NMU?

-Northern has the largest private educational LTE and WiMAX network in the United States and is one of the first universities to deploy a 4G WiMAX network.
+Northern has the largest private educational LTE network in the United States and is one of the first universities to deploy a 4G WiMAX network.
 With more than two-thirds of NMU students living off campus, being able to provide Internet access off campus helps expand the learning environment.

 Who are our partners in building the network?